groundhoggwp/groundhogg/README.txt

 * ADDED Pie chart of optin status report
 * ADDED Tools menu item.
 * ADDED Admin menu base class for use in extensions.
-* TWEAKED Funnel Breakdown will now also feature a line chart of contact progress
+* TWEAKED FunnelStepsContainer Breakdown will now also feature a line chart of contact progress
 * TWEAKED Emails sent using the Groundhogg Sending Service will not longer use wp_mail as backup for error reporting purposes
 * TWEAKED The Groundhogg Sending Service url is now aws.groundhogg.io to improve the speed of requests.
 * FIXED Confirmation emails not skipping if email is already confirmed.